zijianhuang/apptranslation/CONTRIBUTING.md

 # Roadmap

 The scope is within the needs of full-stack software developers.
-That is, the developer coordinates translation efforts by fellow developers, staffs and external translators.
+That is, the developer drives translation efforts by fellow developers, staffs and external translators.

 * Converter between ResX and XLIFF and reconciliation.
 [Exchanging localizable resources](https://learn.microsoft.com/en-us/globalization/localization/exchanging-localizable-resources) (Done)
 * Converter between Android Resource and XLIFF and reconciliation